dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/my-first-contract.md

 **Additional Information**:
 - The `#[no_mangle]` annotations are needed in order to turn off the default name mangling of the Rust linker.
 We want our names to be as they are, since they will be called via mechanisms outside the control of the linker.
 More information on that can be found in [core concepts](/developer/smart-contract/core-concepts#no_mangle).
-- `rusk_abi::wrap_call` takes care of all the boilerplate code needed to serialize/deserialize and pass arguments to and from our methods.
+- `dusk_core::abi::wrap_call` takes care of all the boilerplate code needed to serialize/deserialize and pass arguments to and from our methods.

 #### Add Serialization